LazZiya/ExpressLocalization/README.md

 # ExpressLocalization
 Express localization settings for Asp.NetCore 2.x.
+> - Preview version for Asp.Net Core 3.0 is available [here][1]

 ## What is ExpressLocalization?
 A nuget package to simplify the localization of any Asp.Net Core 2.x web app to one step only.